Dear Dr. Sylvia,

-As I am writing this (for myself as well as you LOST and everyone else) it made me think about a story that author Kurt Vonnegut told about his friend Joseph Heller.
+As I am writing this (for myself as well as you LOST and everyone else).
+It made me think about a story that author Kurt Vonnegut told about his friend Joseph Heller.

-Some of my favorites from Vonnegut include Cat’s Cradle and Slaughterhouse Five.
+Further, some of my favorites from Vonnegut include Cat’s Cradle and Slaughterhouse Five.

 We have just been going through a “catch 22” time in politics as well as in the pandemic.